Jacqueline Susann: Personal life

 On April 2, 1939, Susann married press agent Irving Mansfield, who had impressed her by successfully placing "items" about her in the theater and society pages of New York newspapers.
 Despite persistent rumors of infidelity on Susann's part, she and Mansfield were devoted to each other and remained married until her death in 1974.

 On December 6, 1946, Susann gave birth to their only child, a son whom they named Guy Hildy Mansfield, "Hildy" being for cabaret singer Hildegarde, who was the boy's godmother.
 At the age of three, Guy was diagnosed as severely autistic, and eventually had to be institutionalized; Susann and Mansfield did not reveal the true reason for his absence from home, fearing that he would be stigmatized should he eventually recover.
 The heartbreak from seeing their son in an institution reportedly was the impetus for her consuming pills for the rest of her life.
 Reportedly, Susann and Mansfield rarely missed a week visiting their son.

 In 1954, the Mansfields adopted a black, half-toy half-miniature poodle, whom they named Josephine, in honor of comedian Joe E. Lewis.
 Josephine became the subject of Susann's first published book, and was to be the subject of a sequel, Good Night, Sweet Princess, which Josephine did not live to write.
 Josephine died on January 6, 1970, just days before her sixteenth birthday.

 In 1962, at the age of 44, Susann was diagnosed with breast cancer, and underwent a radical mastectomy.
 During her recuperation, she made a pact with God: if she were given ten more years of life, she would prove herself to be the best-selling writer in the world.
 With her diagnosis, Susann felt an urgency to make money as quickly as possible, to ensure her son would be properly looked after for the rest of his life.

-On August 8, 1969, she was invited to visit Sharon Tate at her house for a dinner party she was holding, as Susann was residing nearby at the Beverly Hills Hotel.
-However, she elected not to go when Rex Reed dropped in for a visit; the next day, she was horrified to hear about the murder that occurred in the Tate residence.
-She reflected on this years later, stating "It could all have happened a lot sooner if we'd gone to Sharon's that night."

-Later investigators found multiple witnesses who declared that no party had been planned for that evening at the Tate house, which contradicts Susann's account.
+Despite reports that various celebrities, including Susann, were invited to the house of Roman Polanski and Sharon Tate on the night of August 8, 1969, there, in fact, was no one who was invited over that day other than two of Sharon's friends, who had lunch with her.
+This has been asserted by Sharon's husband and family.